lurovi/SurvivalMultiTree-pyNSGP/README.md

 ./scripts/run_main.sh method nsgp seed 42 dataset support2 normalize 1 test_size 0.3 config ../SurvivalMultiTree-pyNSGP-DATA/config_nsgp.yaml run_id test
 ```

-In order to parallelize multiple runs, you must firstly use the 'generate\_parallelize\_input\_files.py' script to generate the .txt file containint the parallel runs to execute.
+In order to parallelize multiple runs, you must firstly use the 'generate\_parallelize\_input\_files.py' script to generate the .txt file containing the parallel runs to execute.
 Suppose you have a parameters .json file detailing the combinations of parameters to be executed as runs:

 ```json